MicrosoftDocs/windows-dev-docs/hub/apps/get-started/windows-developer-glossary.md

 Apps that aren't managed by the .NET runtime.
 If you're handling your own memory management, you're building an unmanaged app.

 #### Unpackaged app
-Unpackaged apps don't use MSIX or an MSIX installer.
-They're typically installed and updated through `.exe`, Squirrel, or `.msi` files.
-An unpackaged app lacks package identity at runtime.
-See [What's the difference between apps that are packaged, unpackaged, and packaged with external location?](/windows/apps/get-started/windows-developer-faq#what-s-the-difference-between-apps-that-are-packaged--unpackaged--and-packaged-with-external-location)).
+For definitions of apps that are packaged, unpackaged, and packaged with external location, see [Deployment overview](/windows/apps/package-and-deploy/).
+That topic also explains the advantages and disadvantages of each option.

 #### Visual Studio extension (VSIX)
 Lets you create, package, and deploy Visual Studio extensions.
 [Get started with the VSIX Project template](/visualstudio/extensibility/getting-started-with-the-vsix-project-template).